 - Non-Member - $12.50

-This course is currently free to APA Members through the Course of the Month program.
-Promotional pricing valid February 1-28, 2019.
+This course is no longer free to APA members through the Course of the Month program.
+Promotional pricing ended February 28, 2019.

 - Describe the role of the general psychiatrist in managing pain